anzabrik/MasterRanking/README.md

 The app does NOT impose choices: it's up to the person how they name the topic, what lists they include and what credibility score they give to each list.
 The person can delete/edit items, and the ranking will still work.

-## Distinctiveness and Complexity

-The very aim and functionality of the project does not in any way overlap with those of any of the previous projects.
-While this claim can be best supported by the video demo and the chapters 'Calculating The Ratings' and 'Using The App' further, we can mention the following features/facts as additional arguments:

-- a ranking method
-- 27 functions in the views.py file, which is 800+ lines long.
-In addition to the generic functions like login/register, there are quite a few ones that are unique to this project (e.g. 'list\_edit' or 'bil\_edit')
-- 8 distinctive models (in addition to User)
-- 4 main forms for user input (forms.py) plus multiple mini-forms for adding/editing items.
-In many cases, mini-forms are displayed and processed using JavaScript, and the simpler updates are displayed without reloading the page (like when MasterRanking name is changed)
-- 13 distinctive html templates, each essential for this project and its goals
-- Django FormSets to process multiple forms
-- Crispy Forms
-- user-friendly urls using slug+id (the id helps to get an item from the database, the slug is for the user)
-- success/error messages via the Django Messages framework
-- 23 paths
-- 'search' function to find all books, lists, topics, and authors with a matching string
-- admin interface
-- users cannot view, edit or delete other user's MasterRankings, lists or books (implemented via a set of UniqueConstraint's and filtering)

-Many of the features mentioned above were not present in the previous projects, whereas the figures hint that there is more going on here.

 ## Models

 **Master**: represents the whole topic (MasterRanking), in which lists will be later added.
 This is the first item user creates, in a typical flow.